 Okay, that was a really long way of saying if you have a scar on your face, or anywhere, that you're probably still hot.
 Even if you're not, who cares!
 If a jacked up old frankenlady like me can have a mom blog and wear the same pants every day, the world is your biscuit too!
 I deal sage advice here at HG&S. Crap, I feel like I should be making some big point about self-love and body acceptance, but the truth is my scar holds such little power over me I can't even manage a good public service announcement.

 Just remember, untagging yourself from Facebook pictures is okay.
+And if you're fierce, you will always be beautiful no matter what.

 *Actually, she said "pussy cat", but these were old timey times before the p-word got relegated to Stage Blue